killuhwhale/reportr/README.md

   # Missing Crucial Tests
    - getReportingPeriodDays

-   - Account Tests
-    - Ensure Accounts are Created, Updated and Deleted by the correct Account.
-      - Admins should only be able to create, update or delete other accounts
-      - Accounts can update themselves

 # Todo:

-  # Sequelize ORM the DB..
-    - each db file, instead of pool.query.... we use the ORM to make the query...
-    - maybe for now we can just use raw queries since theyre already written but for future updates/ addtiions. the ORM will help make migrations much easier.
-  # Deleting Users

-  # Images - Company Logo
-    - Display Company Logo
-    - Upload Images Modals
-    - Store Images in Digital Ocean Spaces
-    1. Look for Logo for Company,
-    2. If no Company logo, show upload modal,
-    3. else show logo with delete feature
+  # Download Zip File with PDF report & All TSVs for that Dairy.

-    - Use in:
+    - Process
-      - Header on main site
+      1. User sends request with dairy_id.....
+      2. Server gets request and fetches data for AR and ea TSV
+      3. Server takes ea tsv text and creates a file
+      4. server generates PDF File (PDF is generated client side.....)

+      5. Server Zips File and sends to Client
+      6. CLient downloads Zip.

+      Currently,
+      1. Client gets data from server
+      2. Client generates images with Chart.js based on data
+      3. W/ imgages and data send to PDF maker thing...

+      Instead, once server has data, instead of returning it to client
+      1. Take the data and use Chart.js and canvas on nodejs to run same code client side.
+      2. Now we have images and data
+      3. USe the PDF make to make the pdf and return it to the client for download.

+  - Create a spread sheet with the difference between each sheet
+    - Just copy and past each set into one sheet... comparing 2 rows

+  # Tests
-      - PDF report
+    - Test if PDF report is generated correctly, downloadFile maybe in the tests....

-      - TSV print footer
+  # UI
     - Nutrient Application Analyses should be shown and be able to be deleted

-  # Admin Dashboard
-    Ensure only accounts with lvl 5 can access that page

-    List of Companies
-      - Delete, update title

-    - Company Management Modal
-      - Account list
-        - Delete, change password, update username

 # Goals:

-  # Settings Panel
-   - Default theme, light or dark.

    # State Management
-    - Avoid so many requests...
+    Caching or State Management
+    - Avoid multiple requests each time user goes to a new tab
+    - Redux to store responses and check there first
+    - Find another caching solution

 # Features:
   - Single Click Generate All TSVs and PDFS for ea Dairy